 - Official website: www.constantcontact.com

-- All-in-one email marketing, ecommerce, website builder and social marketing platform.
+- All-in-one electronic mail marketing, e-commerce, website builder, and social marketing solution.

 Constant Contact is one of my ultimate favorite email marketing platforms for a few reasons.